 Working in the real estate sector, paralegals are often asked to draft a number of documents, like promissory notes, security agreements, assignments of rents and leases, draft and negotiate lease terms, modify contracts, and draft subleases.

 Education and Certification for Paralegals in Real Estate

 Successful paralegals tend to begin their careers by completing a paralegal program approved by the American Bar Association (ABA).
 ABA programs range in length and proficiency from paralegal certificate programs to associate and bachelor’s degrees in paralegal studies.

 Currently, there is no minimum educational requirement to become a paralegal.
 However, most paralegal associations and employers recommend that those who want jobs as paralegals complete an ABA-approved program that consists of at least 60 semester credits, which is equivalent to an associate’s degree.
+You can browse schools by state to find a local paralegal institution near you, or simply fill out the form on this page.
 In addition, you should strive to complete an internship.
 This is an important part of a paralegal’s education because it provides you with real world experience in a specific area of law.
 It is recommended by many associations that your internship last at least six months.